 Some parts also look contrived for effects.
 The (typical?)
 Jaya drunken scene.
 Her sudden outburst at the end.
 If we meet two ex-girlfriends of Yogi why is the 3rd one missing, when that’s what has been set up right from the beginning – going to meet his three female friends?
 Likely, while editing they realized that the flow was not fluid.

-I am convinced, like I told you in the past, if I had this screenplay, in my hands, and even with Irrfan Khan wanting to be a co-producer and actor, I wouldn’t have approved of this screenplay until it was sorted out.
+If I had this screenplay in my hands and even with Irrfan Khan wanting to be a co-producer and actor, I wouldn’t have approved of this screenplay until it was sorted out.
 It requires a lot of work, a lot of slog.